dustinpfister/blog_posts/_posts/lodash.md

 ### 2.1 - Many lodash methods do not have a native counterpart.

-First off there are many methods in lodash in which there is no native counterpart and as such having them there at the ready help save me the economy of time that I would spend writing my own solution.
+First off there are many methods in lodash in which there is no native counterpart, and as such having them there at the ready helps save me the economy of time that I would spend writing my own solution.
+There are a lot of methods that come to mind when it comes to this, maybe the best one that I can think of off the bat would be the [lodash chunk method](/2017/09/13/lodash-chunk/).

 ### 2.2 - Some lodash counterparts to native methods bring a bit more to the table